offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

-This algorithm tries every possible combination of sequence to find the probability.
+This algorithm !!tries!! every possible combination of sequence to find the probability.
 It falls over once the length of the sequence extends into the double digits.
 It's intended to help conceptualize what's going on.

 ```{output}
 ch1_code/src/BruteforceProbabilityOfKmerInArbitrarySequence.py